dkfriend07/test-smart-tutorial/source/index.html.md

 Following the ```FHIR.oauth2.authorize```, the app will redirect to the authentication server, which, on a successful authentication, will redirect back to the ```Redirect URI```, in this case, index.html

 <aside class="notice">
-The oauth2 client id is an identifier, not a secret as such it does not need to be hidden.
+The oauth2 client id is an identifier, not a secret.
+As such, it does not need to be hidden.
 It's used in conjunction with the other information provided through app registration to launch your application.
 If another app has access to your oauth2 client id they will not be able to masquerade as your application.
 </aside>

 # Access Token Retrieval